smartscripts-nl/dynamic-xray/README.md

 ## Usage tips

+### Browsing with the Page Navigator (most Kindle-like)

+With the Page Navigator, you can browse through pages and see all known Xray items marked bold there.
+In the side panel you can tap on items to show their explanation in the bottom panel.

+You can show this navigator by:
+* longpressing the lightning Xray marker in pages
+* tapping in KOReader's main menu: most left icon > Dynamic Xray > Show Page Navigator
+* assigning a gesture for "Show Xray Page Navigator" (in the Gestures menu under "Reflowable documents...") and then use this gesture.

+#### Browsing by a specific item in the Page Navigator

+When you longpress an item in the side panel, a filter icon will appear on the left side of that item.
+From now on, while browsing forward or backwards, the Navigator will only show pages which contain that filtered item.
+Very handy for study purposes!

+If you want to undo the filter, longpress the filtered item in the side panel once again.

 ### Adding Xray items

 * The patch file adds a button "+ Xray" to the popup dialog for text selections.
 With this button, you can add new Xray items from the text selection.